DIY window box planters on a garden shed

 11. Line the window boxes with heavy gauge plastic using an electric stapler.

-12. Drill drainage holes into the bottom of the window boxes right through the plastic.
+12. Drill drainage holes for proper drainage into the bottom of the window boxes right through the plastic.

 13. Cover drain holes with rocks or gravel, then add soil and plant flowers!